citp/privacy-policy-historical/p/pu/puz/puzzlepirates.com.md

-> *The following text is extracted and transformed from the puzzlepirates.com privacy policy that was archived on 2006-06-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060615022621id_/http%3A//www.puzzlepirates.com/Privacy.xhtml) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the puzzlepirates.com privacy policy that was archived on 2006-12-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061224034549id_/http%3A//www.puzzlepirates.com/Privacy.xhtml) for the most accurate reproduction.*

 # Yohoho!
 Puzzle Pirates: Three Rings Privacy Policy

 This policy covers how Three Rings Design, Inc. ("Three Rings") treats personal information that Three Rings collects and receives, including information related to your past use of Three Rings products and services.
-Personal information is information about you that is personally identifiable like your name, address, email address, or phone number, and that is not otherwise publicly available.
+Personal information is information about you that is personally identifiable such as your name, address, email address, or phone number, and that is not otherwise publicly available.

 ## Information Collection and Use